 Lower Open Anticipated For Thai Stock Market

-(RTTNews) - The Thai stock market has climbed higher in back-to-back sessions, gathering more than 35 points or 2.5 percent along the way.
-The Stock Exchange of Thailand now sits just above the 1,440-point plateau although it's likely to open under pressure on Thursday.
+(RTTNews) - The Thai stock market on Thursday ended the two-day winning streak in which it had picked up more than 35 points or 2.5 percent.
+The Stock Exchange of Thailand now sits just above the 1,415-point plateau and it's looking at another soft start again on Friday.

-The global forecast for the Asian markets is negative on pessimism over the outlook for interest rates.
+The global forecast for the Asian markets is weak on concerns over the Middle East conflict, although easing oil prices may limit the downside.
 The European and U.S. markets were down and the Asian bourses are expected to open in similar fashion.

-The SET finished modestly higher on Wednesday as gains from the food, consumer, industrial and technology sectors were capped by weakness from the property and resource companies.
+The SET finished sharply lower on Thursday following losses from the food, consumer, finance, property, service and technology sectors.

-Among the actives, Banpu tumbled 2.54 percent, while Bangkok Bank collected 0.30 percent, Bangkok Dusit Medical skidded 1.06 percent, Bangkok Expressway advanced 0.95 percent, B. Grimm slumped 1.71 percent, BTS Group lost 0.96 percent, CP All Public gathered 0.55 percent, Charoen Pokphand Foods rallied 2.03 percent, Energy Absolute retreated 1.52 percent, Gulf gained 0.44 percent, Kasikornbank added 0.53 percent, Krung Thai Bank sank 0.72 percent, Krung Thai Card improved 0.84 percent, PTT Oil & Retail plunged 3.42 percent, PTT declined 1.47 percent, PTT Exploration and Production contracted 1.34 percent, PTT Global Chemical dropped 0.81 percent, Siam Commercial Bank rose 0.35 percent, Siam Concrete increased 0.82 percent, Thai Oil gathered 0.53 percent, True Corporation shed 0.71 percent, TTB Bank jumped 1.80 percent and SCG Packaging, Asset World, Advanced Info and Thailand Airport were unchanged.
+Among the actives, Advanced Info sank 0.79 percent, while Thailand Airport fell 3.03 percent, Asset World crashed 3.40 percent, Banpu soared 5.22 percent, Bangkok Bank retreated 1.20 percent, Bangkok Dusit Medical weakened 1.60 percent, Bangkok Expressway was down 2.83 percent, B. Grimm crashed 7.83 percent, BTS Group gave up 2/91 percent, CP All Public surrendered 3.80 percent, Charoen Pokphand Foods tumbled 2.99 percent, Energy Absolute tanked 3.08 percent, Gulf contracted 2.64 percent, Kasikornbank declined 1.32 percent, Krung Thai Card cratered 3.33 percent, PTT Oil & Retail skidded 1.77 percent, PTT rallied 2.24 percent, PTT Exploration and Production spiked 5.44 percent, PTT Global Chemical surged 4.88 percent, SCG Packaging plunged 4.86 percent, Siam Commercial Bank shed 0.69 percent, Siam Concrete stumbled 1.89 percent, Thai Oil slumped 2.13 percent, True Corporation lost 0.72 percent, TTB Bank dropped 0.88 percent and Krung Thai Bank was unchanged.

-The lead from Wall Street is weak as the major averages opened lower on Wednesday and moved deeper into the red as the day progressed, ending at session lows.
+The lead from Wall Street is soft as the major averages opened sharply lower on Thursday and stayed that way for most of the session, although a late rally pared the damage to mild by the day's end.

-Following that early pullback, stocks saw further downside in late-day trading following Federal Reserve Chair Jerome Powell's comments after the central bank announced its widely expected decision to leave interest rates unchanged.
+However, after soaring to nearly $120 a barrel following the latest attacks, Brent crude oil futures have pulled back sharply, contributing to the recovery attempt by stocks.

-Powell said the U.S. is seeing "some progress on inflation" but "not as much as we had hoped."
-While Fed officials' latest projections predict a quarter point rate cut this year, Powell warned that "you won't see the rate cut" if there isn't further progress on inflation.
+In U.S. economic news, the Labor Department released a report showing an unexpected dip in first-time claims for U.S. unemployment benefits last week.

-Crude oil prices ticked lower on Wednesday after Iraq said it has resumed oil production, bypassing the Strait of Hormuz by going through Turkey.
-West Texas Intermediate crude for April delivery eased $0.18 or 0.19 percent at $96.39 per barrel.
+Crude oil prices dipped on Thursday as traders dissected U.S. inventory data showing ample supply against production and supply disruption concerns due to the Middle East war.
+West Texas Intermediate crude for April delivery was down $0.18 or 0.19 percent at $96.14 per barrel.

 Pensionierung im Fokus: Giulio Vitarelli über Vorsorge, Beratung und Wachstum der VZ